Age Associates, Inc. specializes in providing strategic planning,

 professional associations, educational institutions, software developers, and service providers.

-Age Associates is a recognized leader in this field and regularly invited to
+Age Associates is a recognized leader in this field and is regularly invited to

 many regional, national, and international conferences.